-Morocco shows the most marked ecological diversity of any of the North African countries, consisting of the Rif and Atlas mountains chains, the fertile coastal and interior plains situated between Marrakesh and Fez, the semiarid pre-Sahara of the south, and the Sahara region.
-With a population of thirty-three million as of 2012, Morocco is a constitutional monarchy that has both an Islamic and a Mediterranean identity.
+Morocco shows the most marked ecological diversity of any of the North African countries, consisting of the Rif and Atlas mountain chains, the fertile coastal and interior plains situated between Marrakesh and Fez, the semiarid pre-Sahara of the south, and the Sahara region.
+With a population of thirty-five million as of 2017, Morocco is a constitutional monarchy that has both an Islamic and a Mediterranean identity.
 From 788, about a century after the Arab conquests of North Africa, a succession of Moroccan Muslim dynasties ruled Morocco and—for certain periods—Spain (al-Andalus) as well.
 Unlike the other regions of North Africa, the region today known as Morocco resisted Ottoman domination.
 From the 16th century onward, the combination of Ottoman pressure and Iberian incursions contributed to building a distinct Moroccan identity.
 Many regard the dynasty of the Fez-born Sa’adian Sultan, Ahmad al-Mansur (r.
 1578–1603), as a golden age because of his importance to both North Africa and the Middle East.
-Morocco’s ruling ‘Alawi dynasty (1666–present) bases its legitimacy on descent from the prophet Muhammad and the periodic renewal of a covenant (Arabic, bay’ah) between the ruler and the people, as represented by a combination of community leaders (the umma) and Islamic scholars.
+Morocco’s ruling ‘Alawi dynasty (1666–present) bases its legitimacy on descent from the Prophet Muhammad and the periodic renewal of a covenant (Arabic, bay’ah) between the ruler and the people, as represented by a combination of community leaders (the umma) and Islamic scholars.
 Present-day Morocco has a small Christian community, mostly foreign residents.
-The country’s Jewish population has dwindled from a peak of 300,000 in the mid-20th century to about six thousand persons as of 2012.
+The country’s Jewish population has dwindled from a peak of 300,000 in the mid-20th century to under three thousand persons as of 2014.
 Morocco’s most recent constitution (July 2011) is unique in the Arab world for recognizing Berber (Tamazight) as an official language together with Arabic and French.
 The constitution also recognizes the country’s Jewish heritage as well as its Muslim heritage; it is the only constitution in the Arab world to do so.
-In spite of progressive European encroachment in the late 19th century, Morocco remained formally independent until 1912, when it became a “protectorate,” or colony, of both France and Spain.
+Despite of progressive European encroachment in the late 19th century, Morocco remained formally independent until 1912, when it became a “protectorate,” or colony, of both France and Spain.
 Morocco regained its independence in 1956 from France.
 Colonization was progressive, with France not “pacifying” the entire country until 1933 and the Spanish regions until slightly later.
-The majority of the country was under French colonial rule, but Spain assumed control over Morocco’s northern region, including the Rif, Ifni in the south (ceded to Morocco in 1969), and the Sahara, assimilated into Morocco in 1975.
+Most of the country was under French colonial rule, but Spain assumed control over Morocco’s northern region, including the Rif, Ifni in the south (ceded to Morocco in 1969), and the Sahara, assimilated into Morocco in 1975.

 Present-day Morocco is known in Arabic as al-mamlaka al-maghribiyya (literally, “the Western Kingdom.”
 North Africa in general is known in Arabic as al-maghrib, “the West,” and the term is also used in French).
 It is helpful to begin any study of Morocco by understanding the history and geography of North Africa as a whole.
-Abun-Nasr 1975 is the standard point of departure, but Naylor 2010 and Pennell 2003 offer more recent alternatives.
+Abun-Nasr 1975 is the standard point of departure, but Naylor 2010 and Miller 2013 offer up-to-date alternatives.
 For readers of French, Abitbol 2009 makes excellent use of Jewish, Arab, and European sources.
 Terrasse 2005 offers insight into original sources.
 Brignon, et al. 1968, prepared in the wake of Morocco’s independence, is an unusual collaboration of French and Moroccan scholars establishing a shared history, and Laroui 2008 offers an insightful account of French historiography on Morocco.
 Mouline 2009 offers an authoritative reading of how Moroccan ruler Ahmad al-Mansur forged the basis of Moroccan political and religious identity at a time of powerful threats of encroachment from both European powers and the Ottoman Empire.
 See also the separate Oxford Bibliographies articles North Africa to 600 and North Africa from 600 to 1800.

 Abitbol, Michel.
 Histoire du Maroc.
 Paris: Librairie Académique Perrin, 2009.